-The UK statutory form of mortgage can be transferred to a new mortgagee if the outgoing mortgagee completes and signs the form of transfer contained in the statutory mortgage and lodges this with the Registry.
+The UK statutory form of mortgage can be transferred to a new mortgage if the outgoing mortgage completes and signs the form of transfer contained in the statutory mortgage and lodges this with the Registry.
 The Registry would not require evidence that the mortgagor has consented to this transfer.
 However, the loan documentation may have been negotiated in such a way that the lender or lenders may have to seek the borrower's consent to any transfer of commitment or of the underlying security.
-If the lenders in question also benefit from a deed of covenants this will need to be transferred to the new security trustee (and details of the amendment filed with Companies House for UK borrowers).
+If the lenders in question also benefit from a deed of covenants this will need to be transferred to the new security trustee (and if the transfer is by way of a novation, details of the amendment filed with Companies House for UK borrowers).